 What you get: the box & accessories

-SoundMAGIC have really strived with this model to offer superior levels of build quality and on that extent, they have certainly succeeded.
+SoundMAGIC has really strived with this model to offer superior levels of build quality and on that extent, they have certainly succeeded.
 Unlike its predecessors, the new E50S sports a classy gun-metal grey finishing which exudes quality and is a welcomed change to the less refined models before it.
-Even the angled-jack fulfils SoundMAGIC’s quality-oriented line of thinking with a strong and sturdy 60 degree jack.
+Even the angled-jack fulfills SoundMAGIC’s quality-oriented line of thinking with a strong and sturdy 60-degree jack.
 Perhaps the cabling is an area which could be improved upon as it is quite odd to the touch and prone to tangling.
-Nevertheless, a commendable effort goes to SoundMAGIC for choosing to incorporate a superior high quality copper wire imported straight from Japan.
+Nevertheless, a commendable effort goes to SoundMAGIC for choosing to incorporate a superior high-quality copper wire imported straight from Japan.

 Fit & Isolation

-With the standard comply foam tips and average sized barrel housings, the SoundMAGIC’s do what they feel necessary to achieve a solid comfortable fit.
+With the standard comply foam tips and average-sized barrel housings, the SoundMAGIC’s do what they feel necessary to achieve a solid comfortable fit.
 The in-line remote, however, is placed at a slightly impractical level which might take a bit of adjusting to for a quick change of song.
-It is also a shame that that there is no over-the-ear option which would be good to improve stability and reduce microphonics when walking, running or performing any labour-intensive activity.
+It is also a shame that there is no over-the-ear option which would be good to improve stability and reduce microphonics when walking, running or performing any labor-intensive activity.

 In terms of isolation, I was pleasantly surprised as when these earphones are secured in, a large proportion of the background noise is removed and even more so when music is playing at a moderate level.
-This makes these great for commutes but for long haul flights, active noise cancelling may perhaps be the best route to go.
+This makes these great for commuters but for long haul flights, active noise canceling may perhaps be the best route to go.

 Again, the sound here is quite neutral and faithful to the original audio recording.
 Whilst detail retrieval is not outstanding, it does perform moderately well for its price point.
 SoundMAGIC have attempted to tune the new driver for more of a midrange response and it certainly shows with less of a midbass bleed into the lower midrange compared to the E10 model.
 In terms of sound signature, the midrange is pleasant and easy-going with a slight edge to vocals.
 With particular tracks, this leading edge does come across as sibilant which is an area SoundMAGIC could work upon in their next revision.